tohewi/multirepoautoauth/README.md

 required to ensure access to remote repository is in place and pipeline is authorized to access it.

 # Disclaimer
 This code snippet should not be used without modification.
-It is by no means ready.
-It is demonstrating a method.
+It is demonstrating a method and is not well-structured.